FIBA Europe Cup: Performance by club

 Map of countries, teams from which have reached the regular season of the FIBA Europe Cup.

 A total number of 140 clubs from 38 FIBA member countries have participated in the competition.
 The competition has been won by eight clubs from seven countries.

-Teams from Italy have been most successful, as two teams won the title and three other teams finished as runners-up.
+Clubs from Italy have been most successful, as 2 won the title and 3 other finished as runners-up.